microsoft/PowerApps-Samples/dataverse/webapi/PS/MetadataOperations/README.md

 ## Clean up

-By default this sample will delete all the records created in it.
+By default, this sample deletes all the records it created.

-If you want to view created records after the sample is completed, change the `deleteCreatedRecords` variable to `false` and you will be prompted to decide if you want to delete the records.
+If you want to view created records, after the sample is completed, change the `deleteCreatedRecords` variable to `false` and you're prompted to delete the records if desired.

+> [!NOTE]
-**Note**: If you do not delete the un-managed solution components created by this sample, the code in [Section 10](#section-10-import-and-delete-managed-solution) will fail.
+> If you don't delete the unmanaged solution components created by this sample, the code in [Section 10](#section-10-import-and-delete-managed-solution) fails.

 ## Console Output